Window Well Experts

 The Process

-Any areas that the sander can’t reach, sand it by hand.
-Rub the sand paper on the floor to about 6 inches from all of the baseboard.
+• Any areas that the sander can’t reach, sand them by hand.
+Rub the sandpaper on the floor to about 6 inches from all of the baseboards.
 This gives you enough room to buffer.

-When that is accomplished, move the buffer from side to side following the grain of the wood.
-Because the old finish turns into powder, you’ll be able to easily see where you have already buffed.
+• When that is accomplished, move the buffer from side to side, following the grain of the wood.
+Because the old finish turns into powder, you’ll be able to see where you have already buffed easily.

-When your done buffering, leave the room for a little while everything settles.
+• When you are done buffering, leave the room for a little while until everything settles.
 Following the wood grain again, sweep the floors with a vacuum.

 You can find more detailed instructions here!